-- Knowledge: represented by a tree. - Growth: by preferential attachment; nodes of high degree are more influential. - Errors: introduced (sometimes) when new knowledge is created - Checks: Performed when new knowledge is introduced, with some probability in locality of new knowledge. - Error correction: when a node is verified to be faulty, the error is announced and the node is effectively eliminated.
+- Tree: knowledge is represented by a tree. - Preferential attachment: nodes of high degree are more influential. - Errors: errors are sometimes introduced when new knowledge is created - Checks: checks are sometimes preformed when new knowledge is introduced. - Error correction: when a node is verified to be faulty, the error is announced and the node is effectively eliminated.

-With the parameters $\varepsilon$ , p, and k the model is called the ( $\varepsilon$ , p, k) - CKP.
+With the parameters ε , p, and k the model is called the $(\varepsilon, p, k) - CKP$.